PerfectlyNormal/integrity-hooks/README.markdown

 Setup Instructions
 ==================

-Just install this gem with `gem install PerfectlyNormal-integrity-hooks` and then in your Rackup (ie, `config.ru`) file:
+Just install this gem with `gem install integrity-hooks` and then in your Rackup (ie, `config.ru`) file:

     require "rubygems"